jor-din/stride_by_stride/README.md

-# 🏃‍♀️ Half Marathon Training Data Analysis
+# 🏃‍♀️ Apple Running Training Data Analysis

 This project analyzes **weekly training trends** in preparation for a half marathon using a CSV export from a personal running tracker.
 It visualizes key metrics such as **weekly mileage**, **average pace**, and **cadence trends** over time.